Strata Global

 Methods to test load bearing capacity of soil

-Each soil type has a different composition, texture, density, and load bearing capacity.
-To suit each soil type, several established methods are there, which are as follows:
+Each soil type varies in composition, texture, density, and load-bearing capacity, requiring different established methods to suit each type, which are as follows:

-• The plate bearing test: This test is directly carried out on the construction site, also known as the in-situ test.
+• The plate bearing test: The plate bearing test is an in-situ test performed directly on the construction site.
 In this test, a certain amount of weight is imposed on the sample plates and the result induced is measured.
 This data is then used to derive load settlement curves, determining the bearing capacity.

 • Standard Penetration Test: The standard penetration test, Also known as SPT, is exceptionally helpful in cohesionless soils.
 In this test, the bearing capacity is determined by measuring the resistance of the soil.

-• Cone Penetration Test: The cone penetration test, also known as CPT, is the same as SPT.
+• Cone Penetration Test: The cone penetration test (CPT) uses cone-tipped equipment to measure soil resistance, differing from SPT in methodology.
 The only difference between the two is that, unlike SPT, CPT uses cone-tipped equipment to impose weight on the soil.

 • Pressuremeter Test: This is also an in-situ test like the plate-bearing test.
 It measures the deformability and strength of the soil by blowing an inflatable cylindrical tube inside the borewell.
 The changes in pressure and volume are recorded, and bearing capacity is calculated.